PaulFrankling/recip_me/TESTING.md

 #### JavaScript

-[JShint](https://jshint.com/) was used to validate both my JavaScript files; `scripts.js` and `topButton.js`.
+[JShint](https://jshint.com/) was used to validate both my JavaScript files; `scripts.js` and `button.js`.
 Both JavaScript files came back with no errors.
 The only thing brought to my attention was that the `scripts.js` file needed two semi colons added and they have been implemented.

 #### Python

-[PEP8 online](http://pep8online.com/) was used to make sure my `app.py` file was PEP8 compliant and the website received the following result:
+[PEP8 online](http://pep8online.com/) was used to make sure my `app.py` file was PEP8 compliant and the file received the following result:

 ![PEP8 Validation](static/docs/testing/validation/pep8-results.png)